harikt/aurav2book/manuscript/introduction.md

 # Getting Started

-[Composer](http://getcomposer.org) has become the defacto standard for installing libraries in the php world.
-Aura do the same.
+[Composer](http://getcomposer.org) has become the de facto standard for installing libraries in the php world.
+Aura does the same.

 ## Installation

-There are 3 types of skeltons
+There are 3 types of skeletons

 * aura/web-project : only web application, no cli support built in.
 * aura/cli-project : only for command line applications.
 * aura/framework-project : supports both web and cli

-We are going to install `aura/framework-project`, so we can show commandline examples.
+We are going to install `aura/framework-project`, so we can show command line examples.

 ```php